-The Computing Team and IT facilities at Exeter are here to enable you to get the best out of your time in College.
+The IT Team & facilities at Exeter are here to enable you to get the best out of your time in College.
 We pride ourselves on providing an excellent support service to students so please contact us if you have any problems.

 Any ideas on how to improve services are welcomed too, please send any feedback to email@example.com.

 - Single Sign-On